PodPast.ai vs NotebookLM: One Podcast Vault vs 50-Source Notebooks

 PodPast.ai accepts a podcast RSS URL or YouTube channel URL.
 From that single action, it fetches the full episode list, downloads or retrieves audio, and transcribes every episode in the back-catalogue automatically.
 New episodes are picked up on the next polling cycle without any intervention from you.
 Your vault grows passively as your subscriptions publish new content.

-For YouTube channels, PodPast uses the existing YouTube captions (which are free, zero Deepgram cost) rather than re-transcribing video audio.
-This makes indexing entire YouTube channels extremely cost-effective even on the Free plan.
+For YouTube channels, PodPast uses the existing YouTube captions (which are free, zero transcription cost) rather than re-transcribing video audio.
+This makes indexing entire YouTube channels free of transcription cost on either plan.

 The result is that after the initial setup — which takes about two minutes per feed — PodPast maintains itself.
 NotebookLM requires ongoing curation and upload work for every new episode you want in the system.